Segre classes as integrals over polytopes: Introduction

 \section{Introduction}

-Let $V$ be a variety (or more generally a scheme) and let $X_1,\dots, X_n$ be Cartier divisors in $V$.
-A choice of nonnegative multiplicities $(a_1,\dots, a_n)\in \Zbb^n$ determines an effective divisor, obtained by taking $X_i$ with multiplicity $a_i$.
+Let $V$ be a variety (or more generally a pure-dimensional scheme of finite type over an algebraically closed field) and let $X_1,\dots, X_n$ be effective Cartier divisors in $V$.
+A choice of nonnegative multiplicities $(a_1,\dots, a_n)\in \Zbb^n$ determines an effective divisor, obtained by taking $X_i$ with multiplicity~$a_i$.
 We call such a divisor a {\em monomial\/} in the $X_i$'s, and we call {\em monomial scheme\/} (w.r.t.~the chosen divisors) an intersection of such monomials.
-In the literature (e.g., \cite{MR2165388}) this terminology is reserved for the case in which $V$ is nonsingular and the $X_i$ are nonsingular and meet with normal crossings.
+In the literature (e.g., \cite{MR2165388}) this terminology is reserved for the case in which $V$ is nonsingular and the divisors $X_i$ are nonsingular and meet with normal crossings.
 We will refer to this as the `standard' situation.
+In this paper we consider a substantially more general case, in which $V$ may be any scheme as above and the divisors $X_1,\dots,X_n$ are only required to intersect `completely', in the sense that their local defining equations form regular sequences.
+The resulting monomial scheme is a `r.c.~monomial scheme' in the terminology of~\cite{arXiv:1310.1261}.
+(We should stress that a r.c.~monomial scheme is {\em not\/} necessarily a complete intersection!)

 A monomial scheme $S$ is determined by an $n$-uple of divisors and the choice of finitely many lattice points in $\Zbb^n$.
 We call the complement of the convex hull of the positive orthants translated at these points the `Newton region' corresponding to (this description of) $S$.
-In \cite{Scms}, Conjecture~1, we proposed a formula for the {\em Segre class\/} of a monomial subscheme~$S$ in the standard situation.
-The purpose of this note is to prove a strong version of this formula.
+In \cite{Scms}, Conjecture~1, we proposed a formula for the {\em Segre class\/} of a monomial subscheme~$S$ in the standard situation, and proved this formula in several representative cases.
+The purpose of this note is to prove a generalization of the full statement of Conjecture~1 in~\cite{Scms}.

-\begin{theorem} Let $S\subseteq V$ be a monomial scheme with respect to a choice of $n$ divisors meeting with simple normal crossings, and let $N$ be the corresponding Newton region.
+\begin{theorem} Let $S\subseteq V$ be a r.c.~monomial scheme with respect to a choice of $n$ divisors $X_1,\dots, X_n$, and let $N$ be the corresponding Newton region.
 Then